Care from medical staff who lack training, authority puts WA inmates at risk of injury, death, KING 5 investigation finds

 Tapia’s medical crisis began at the same jail where Stixrood saw problems.

-He was three months into his 2018 jail stint after stealing a car when Pierce County corrections staff noticed a sudden and unsettling change in his behavior.
+He was booked into the Pierce County Jail in June 2018 after he stole a car.
+It was three months into his stint when Pierce County corrections staff noticed a sudden and unsettling change in his behavior.

 In jail behavior logs, staff noted Tapia began showing “disturbing mannerisms” and was “way off baseline.”
 They documented he was “confused,” “unable to verbally respond,” “decompensated” and was refusing meals.